buluma/buluma.github.io/_posts/2026-02-12-ansible-galaxy-collections-2-20-refresh.md

+# Galaxy Collections in 2026 - What Changed

 The last six months brought a quieter but important shift in **Ansible Galaxy workflows**: the older v2 Galaxy server API is gone in `ansible-galaxy`.
 If you had custom tooling that still talked to v2, it will now fail and needs to move to the supported API.